FREE USPS PRIORITY SHIPPING ON $150+

-Sunspots (in the context of this article) are flat brown spots that develop on the skin from sun exposure causing pigmented skin cells called melanocytes to multiply in the skin.
-Melanocytes are skin cells that produce a protective skin-darkening pigment called melanin.
+Spots on the skin (in the context of this article) are flat brown spots.
+When skin produces too much melanin (pigment), dark spots can form causing pigmentation issues.
+The cause can be from sun exposure causing pigmented skin cells called melanocytes to multiply in the skin or other conditions that present as hyperpigmentation.

-As stated before, using serums and creams requires a commitment to applying twice daily (AM/PM) to get results.
+Using serums and creams requires a commitment to applying twice daily (AM/PM) and for at least 4 weeks to start seeing results.
+Nothing is instant.
+It takes time.
 Most skin brightening serums or creams work either by reducing or suppressing melanin production.

 You may have heard of hydroquinone as a skin brightener.
 Many years ago it was a popular option but it has not proven to be effective long term.
 The FDA regulates the use of hydroquinone.